Editor’s Note: This Rosetta Stone Japanese Review has been updated on October 6, 2024.

 We can see how the program could be useful for practicing reading Kana and Kanji since there’s a lot of written material included, such as the books.
 However, this is providing you know some of them already since they don’t teach you and it doesn’t really allow you to pick it up.
 For this reason we don’t recommend it for complete beginners since they don’t teach you the script.

-Overall, the general concept is very good, it’s just executed poorly with not enough immersion in real-use language with proper context.
+Overall, the general concept is good, but it’s poorly executed, lacking sufficient immersion in real-world language with proper context.
 Other language programs do a much better job at a fraction of the price.

-An effective Japanese program should provide ample context, examples, and explanation. which is why we believe JapanesePod101 is the best choice for learning Japanese.
+An effective Japanese program should provide ample context, examples, and explanation, which is why we believe JapanesePod101 is the best choice for learning Japanese.
 It has thousands of hours of video and audio content, and is as close as one can get to learning Japanese from a real teacher without the high price tag of taking classes.

-You can read our full review of JapanesePod101 by clicking the image below, or use our special discount link to get 65% off.
+You can read our full review of JapanesePod101 by clicking the image below, or use our special discount link to get 30% off.

-1. Actually it just depends on the way you are able to learn.
+Actually it just depends on the way you are able to learn.
 Japanesepod101 does absolutely nothing for me, their explanations suck and their “hosts” are downright annoying.
 They do teach some useful phrases and such but that’s about all.

 Rosetta Stone does have all the writing systems- romaji, kana, and kanji.
 You just have to toggle which you want.